How to choose an Identity Provider (IdP)

 Identity modeling

-Identity modeling and how to balance central identity with local permissions is covered in-depth in Defence in depth: Part 1 of 7
+Identity modeling and how to balance central identity with local permissions is covered in-depth in Defense in depth: Part 1 of 7

 Carefully modeling the identifies in the system helps us answer the first questions: